ACMW-Manipal/Conferences-2019/README.md

 # Conferences-2019
 We have curated a list of top conferences, for research enthusiasts at Manipal.
 Watch out for the deadlines!
-Note: If you wish to contribute to the repository, follow the steps in [this article] (https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940).
+Note: If you wish to contribute to the repository, follow the steps in [this article](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940).

 ## Machine Learning, Artificial Intelligence & Neural Networks
 ### Conferences